All Hazards Consortium

 Working Group Overview

-The work of the All Hazards Consortium is done primarily through the activities of the Working Groups.
-Comprised of members from the public and private sectors, education, and non-profits, these groups provide a unique way for stakeholders to come together to discuss critical issues facing the region.
+Comprised of members from the public and private sectors, trade groups education, and non-profits, these groups provide a unique way for stakeholders to come together to discuss critical issues facing the region.

 These groups are comprised of action-oriented; results focus professionals and provide the complex problem-solving capabilities of the AHC.